NewEnglandTravelPlanner.com Logo

 Ski season continues, though many New Englanders fly to the Caribbean or Mexico for a few weeks of warmth and to get away from the need to bundle up in lots of clothing whenever they go outside.

-The third Monday in February is Presidents' Day, a holiday honoring the birthdays of George Washington (February 22) and Abraham Lincoln (February 12).
+The third Monday in February is Presidents Day, a national holiday honoring the birthdays of George Washington (February 22) and Abraham Lincoln (February 12).
+Some museums remain open, but most offices are closed.

 The holiday weekend is particularly busy in ski country.